-- The plant will have an annual capacity of around 10,000 tonnes.
+- The plant will have an annual capacity of 10,000 tonnes.

 - The process converts PET waste into virgin-quality products.